Floorplans, blueprints, drawings, 3D images and and other visuals

 Sections and elevations complement the plans by adding depth and detail to the design.
 Sections allow us to visualize a “slice” of the building, such as a cross-section of a room, to better understand volumes, ceiling heights, level changes, or the integration of key elements like staircases or mezzanines.
 Elevations, on the other hand, represent vertical views of the space—showing walls, windows, doors, and other features from the front, side, or rear perspective

-These tools provide a more comprehensive understanding of the 3D space, enabling us to visualize the interior layout before construction or renovation begins.
-Sections and elevations help analyze complex details like wall heights, proportions of openings, or the placement of structural elements.
-This information is crucial to ensure that the design meets both comfort and safety standards.
+These tools provide a more in-depth understanding of the space in 3D and allow you to visualize the interior layout before construction or renovation even begins.
+Using sections and elevations, we can analyze complex details such as wall height, opening proportions, and the location of structural elements.
+This information for a project in Pays de Gex is crucial to ensure that the layout meets both comfort and safety criteria.

 3D Renderings: Immersion into the Project